mhroth/ZenGarden/README.md

 The library is written in C++ and exposes a pure C interface described exclusively in [ZenGarden.h](https://github.com/mhroth/ZenGarden/blob/master/src/ZenGarden.h).
 Many audio objects are accelerated with vector operations on ARM (NEON) and x86 (SSE) platforms, and works especially well on Apple platforms (both OS X and iOS).
 ZenGarden allows externals to be built, also ones that override default object functionality.

+ZenGarden is licensed under the [LGPL](http://www.gnu.org/licenses/lgpl.html).
+Among other things, this means that if you are going to use the libary in a public application you must:

++ Indicate that you are using the ZenGarden library.
++ If you extend the library (not including externals), you must make that code public.
++ You may use this library for any application, including commerical ones.

 Symantics
 ---------